-POL 1100 Environmental Policy and Politics
+POL 1100 Environmental Policy and Politics 3 credits, GE: Social Sciences

 In this course, students explore the political processes by which environmental problems are recognized and addressed by public institutions domestically.
 A major objective is to gain an understanding of the factors that shape policies that seek to protect the environment.
 Students will examine factors that have influenced policy development in the past, as well as factors that should be considered in predicting policy developments in the future.
 Cross-listed with SUS 1100.